European dances

 European dances refers to various dances originating in Europe.
-Since Medieval ages, many European dances tend to be refined, as some are based on the court dances of aristocrats.
+Since the Middle Ages, many European dances tend to be refined, as some are based on the court dances of aristocrats.

 History

 In ancient times, European dances were performed as either sacred dances in religious ceremonies or for popular entertainment.

 Greek dance included religious worship, education, religious or civil ceremonies and festivities.
 One famous Greek dance is the dithyramb, in honor of Dionysus.

 Originally Rome had exclusively religious dances.
 As Rome gained dominance, including conquering Greece, more dance traditions were absorbed.
 The Bacchanalia and Lupercalia festivals highlight the importance of dance in Rome.

 Under Christianity, dance fell under the control and condemnation of the Church.
 Records of Medieval dance are fragmented and limited, but a noteworthy dance reference from the medieval period is the allegory of the Danse Macabre.

 During the Renaissance, dance became more diverse.
 Country dances, performed for pleasure, became distinct from court dances, which had ceremonial and political functions.

 Ballet (French: [balɛ]) is a type of performance dance that originated during the Italian Renaissance in the fifteenth century and later developed into a concert dance form in France and Russia.
 It has since become a widespread and highly technical form of dance with its own vocabulary.
 Ballet has been influential globally and has defined the foundational techniques which are used in many other dance genres and cultures.

-John Playford's The Dancing Master(1951) listed over a hundred tunes, each with its own figures.
+John Playford's The Dancing Master(1651) listed over a hundred tunes, each with its own figures.
 This was enormously popular, reprinted constantly for 80 years and much enlarged.
 Playford and his successors had a practical monopoly on the publication of dance manuals until 1711, and ceased publishing around 1728.
 During this period English country dances took a variety of forms including finite sets for two, three and four couples as well as circles and squares.

 In Germany, from a modified Ländler, the waltz was introduced in all the European courts.
 Thus, group dance gives way to couples dance.

 In the 17th century, the French minuet, characterized by its bows, courtesies and gallant gestures, permeated the European cultural landscape.

 In the 19th century, the French can-can (also spelled cancan as in the original French /kɑ̃kɑ̃/) is a high-energy, physically demanding dance that became a popular music-hall dance in the 1840s, continuing in popularity in French cabaret to this day.
 Originally danced by couples, it is now traditionally associated with a chorus line of female dancers.
 The main features of the dance are the vigorous manipulation of skirts and petticoats, along with high kicks, splits, and cartwheels.